 Nordic Swan Ecolabelling of paints and varnishes is highly relevant.
 Sustainable coatings concepts have evolved significantly since they were introduced decades ago.
-Almost every business operation today considers sustainability aspects, often on a daily basis.
+Almost every business operation today considers sustainability aspects, often daily.
 In addition to reducing volatile organic compounds (VOCs), the focus has expanded to include energy conservation, waste minimization, process efficiency enhancement, and the use of renewable materials.
 Additionally, companies consider the social impacts of their activities throughout the value chain.